release-engineering/greenwave/docs/package-specific-policies.rst

 configuration, with the only difference that the "id" key is optional.

 ``product_versions``, ``decision_context`` and ``subject_type`` in the
-gating.yaml file should match with the defined values in the global policy defined in the Greenwave conf that contains the ``RemoteRule`` that will enable this check.
+:file:`gating.yaml` file should match with the defined values in the global policy defined in the Greenwave conf that contains the ``RemoteRule`` that will enable this check.
+If ``product_versions`` are not specified in the remote :file:`gating.yaml`, values from the global policy will be used.

 The ``subject_type`` should always be defined and the permitted values are ``koji_build``, ``redhat-module`` and ``redhat-container-image``.